confetti design articles how to design a landing page that converts

 One call to action

-The purpose of a landing page it to entice a visitor to take ONE specific action.
+The purpose of a landing page it to convert a visitor to take ONE specific action.

 The action needs to be highly visible as a button to subscribe, download, purchase, share or a form to complete.
 More options you offer of actions the less you will see convert.
 The language needs to be simple and clear.
-The colour you choose as the button may need to be tested.
-HERE is another blog about the use of colour to help.
+The colour you choose as the ‘call-to-action’ button may need to be tested.
+HERE is another blog about the use of colour that will help.
+It is ok to use this ‘call-to-action’ several times on your website landing page, just don’t keep changing or having different CTA’s.

 Remove distractions

-A landing or sales page there is no navigation, no clutter, menu’s, links or extra buttons.
+When visitors come to your website, they tend to click on different pages and navigate around your website.
+A well designed landing or sales page there is no navigation, no clutter, menu’s, links or extra buttons.
 The purpose is for the visitor to see the benefits, identify as someone who needs the solution you offer and then act on that message.
 You don’t want them navigation away or delaying with confusing messaging.

-In particular these are other things you should keep off your page:
+In particular these are landing page website design you should exclude from your landing page:

-a. links to other parts of your sites such as “about” or “contact”
+a. links to other parts of your website such as “about” or “contact”

 b. any pictures or images that don’t relate to the offer; these will only serve as distractions